nfaiz/dbtoolbar/README.md

 | $logger | To log query using logger.
 Need to set threshold to minimum 7 in `app/Config/Logger.php` | Bool | `false` |

-### 3. Change Highlighter Styling
+### 3. Change Query Styling

 #### i.
 Query Highlighter Theme
 To change `Query Highlighter Theme`, find `$queryTheme` property at `app/Config/Toolbar.php` or [add it](#ii-add-queryTheme-and-queryMarginBottom-property) if not yet added.

-* Assign stylesheet name without `.css` extension to `light` or `dark` mode.
+* Assign stylesheet theme to `light` or `dark` mode.
 E.g `'github'`
 * Available stylesheets can be found using HighlightUtilities.
-Please see [highlighter-utilities](https://github.com/scrivo/highlight.php#highlighter-utilities) for more information
+See [highlighter-utilities](https://github.com/scrivo/highlight.php#highlighter-utilities) for more information

 E.g Using `\HighlightUtilities` in **Controller**